clojure-grimoire/grimoire/resources/about.md

 ## Legal

+Clojure, including source code, official documentation, related trademarks and iconography are &copy; Rich Hickey, used without modification under the Eclipse Public License 1.0

-Grimoire is &copy; to Reid Mckenzie 2014.
+Grimoire itself is &copy; Reid Mckenzie 2014.
 All rights reserved.

+This claim covers all parts of the Grimoire project not reproduced from the Clojure source code or other copyrighted resources.
+This claim includes unofficial documentation, commentary and examples contributed to or authored for the Grimoire project by users and by myself.
 Contributors release examples, commentary, documentation, code and other content submitted to this project to the sole ownership of Reid McKenzie as above.

-Clojure, related trademarks and iconography are &copy; Rich Hickey, used under the Eclipse Public License 1.0